utopia-foss/dantro/doc/data_io/transform.rst

     # arguments given below are considered equal to each other.

     tag: my_result                  # The tag of this transformation.
 Optional.
+    force_compute: ~                # Used to force computation of this node
+                                    # without needing to assign a tag.

     allow_failure: ~                # Whether to allow this transformation to
                                     # fail during computation or resolution of
                                     # the arguments (i.e.: upstream error).